At Podia, your monthly or annual email plan is calculated based on the number of active subscribers you have.

 Understanding sending limits

-Podia's email billing is determined by the count of active subscribers in your account.
+Podia’s email billing is based on the number of active subscribers in your account.

-To get started with Podia Email, you'll first need to sign up for an email plan that fits the number of subscribers you have on your account.
+To start using Podia Email, you’ll need to choose an email plan that matches the number of active subscribers on your account.

 You can check all of our Podia Email plans on our pricing page.